-Dance classes for those aged 50+ that began as part of Dance in Devon's Stepping Out project are currently being offered independently in Ilfracombe and Teignmouth:
+Dance classes for those aged 50+ that began as part of Dance in Devon's Stepping Out project are currently being offered independently in Ilfracombe, Teignmouth and Okehampton:

 STEP OUT ACROSS CULTURES in Ilfracombe!